pivotal-cf/pivotal-ui/CONTRIBUTING.md

   "react-bootstrap": "^0.23.3"
 }
 ```

-We like the versions of any `pui-*` dependecies to be exact, not fuzzy (e.g.
-"1.9.3", not "^1.9.3").
-For non-pui modules, use your best judgement :grin:

 ### Adding new components
 _We are still refining this process!
 If you find any of this confusing, let us know!_